handgun50/PaperBoard/README.md

 - Muzei Support
 - In-App Icon Request tool.
 - Credits section.
+- Docks support.
 - Requires API15+ or Android 4.0.3+

 <b>Future features (No ETA):</b>
 - Replace GridView and ListView with RecyclerView to improve performance.
-- Docks support.
 - Themeable UI.
 - Option to delete cache directly inside the app.
 - Option to choose downloads folder (for wallpapers).
 - In-App-Purchases for Premium Icon Requests.
+- Searchable icons and launchers to apply pack.

 #Preview
 ##Demos
-Sample applications can be easily found [here](https://github.com/jahirfiquitiva/PaperBoard/tree/master/samples).
+Sample application can be easily downloaded [here](https://play.google.com/store/apps/details?id=com.jahirfiquitiva.dashboardsample).

 ##Screenshots
 Give a look at the screenshots [here](https://github.com/jahirfiquitiva/PaperBoard/tree/master/screenshots).

-#Want to donate?
-Donations will help me improve the app, add more features and motivates me to continue with development as I can see if people is really thankful with this. <b> If you want to donate, follow me on Google+ and send me a Hangout.
-Thanks in advance.</b> Every help is really appreciated.

 #Updating Guide
 ##How to update if you had the previous version?
-- Make a backup of the files you have edited.
+- Make a backup of the files you have edited or what you think necessary.
-- Delete them all in the project folder.
+- Delete everything in the project folder.
-- Add the new ones in Repository.
+- Add the new ones from Repository.
 - Make the changes again.
 I will try to make this easier in future updates.
 Sorry.

-Btw, you can try to replace or add the files by your own and under your own responsibility.
-You can find the list of changes [here](https://github.com/jahirfiquitiva/PaperBoard/commit/adc9f2d5021d4fd2afbc5fb49395fc51476f503b).
+This time is needed because of the many changes and new things added.

 ##Changelog
 Latest version changelog can be easily found [here](https://github.com/jahirfiquitiva/PaperBoard/releases/latest).